 - Total On Hand: The number of primary units currently in your warehouse

-- Total Allocated: The number of primary units allocated to Open or Complete orders (Available = On Hand – Available)
+- Total Allocated: The number of primary units allocated to Open or Complete orders (Allocated = On Hand – Available)

 - Total Over: The number of primary units that are currently unavailable and thus overallocated